mariaalida/Exercise1/questions.md

 ### Concepts

 What is the difference between *concurrency* and *parallelism*?
-> concurrency is when dealing with multiple things at the time (only dealing, not doing), while parallelism is
+> concurrency is when dealing with multiple things/threads at the time (only dealing, not doing), while parallelism is

 What is the difference between a *race condition* and a *data race*?
 > Race condition is when the result depends on the order the code is run.